Listing View

 your questions answered

-Dental implants are utilised when tooth loss has caused gaps to appear between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and support adjacent teeth.
+Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
+They are also important in that they underpin and support neighboring teeth.

-Yes, it is possible however you should be aware that it takes very nearly four months for the gums to fully heal which involves shrinkage and for that reason the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes more or less four months for the gums to fully repair themselves which involves shrinkage and so the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned otherwise it can lead to plaque and infection and not to mention gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can cause plaque and infection and not to mention gum disease.

-It is not any more painfull than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic used.
+It is not any sorer than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic utilised.

-Normally not because it requires an anesthetist to be in attendance but it may be a chargeable service provided by your dentist.
+Normally not because it needs an anesthetist to be there but it may be a chargeable option provided by the dental practice.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.